 Note: This page contains side effects data for the generic drug metaxalone.
 It is possible that some of the dosage forms included below may not apply to the brand name Skelaxin.

 It is possible that some side effects of Skelaxin may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to metaxalone: oral tablet

-Along with its needed effects, metaxalone (the active ingredient contained in Skelaxin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, metaxalone (the active ingredient contained in Skelaxin) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking metaxalone:More common
+If any of the following side effects occur while taking metaxalone, check with your doctor immediately:More common

 - Abdominal or stomach pain

 - general body swelling